joshlevinson/Sample-WP2Markdown/Getting Started/data-transfer.md

 old_url: 'http://emarsys.dev/getstarted/contact-data/data-transfer/'
 ---

 There are a number of ways to transfer data in and out of Suite.
-Click the links below to find out more (they are listed inÂ order of complexity):
+Click the links below to find out more (they are listed in order of complexity):

 - [Importing data](/Getting%20Started/import-data.md "Importing Data into Suite") via the Suite interface
 - [Exporting data](/Getting%20Started/export-data.md "Exporting Data from Suite") via the Suite interface